38 cm SK L/45 gun: Combat history

-Theguns were used as heavy siege guns on the Western Front, and the first salvo from two of these guns commenced the first great German artillery bombardment beginning the Battle of Verdun.
+The guns were used as heavy siege guns on the Western Front, and the first salvo from two of these guns commenced the first great German artillery bombardment beginning the Battle of Verdun.
 Only one gun was transferred to the Army where it equipped Saxon Battery (Sächsische Batterie) 1015.
 This unit fired 141 shots from Bézu-Saint-Germain beginning on 15 July 1918.
 The navy retained the rest of the guns and operated them in support of the army.
 Three "Max" guns participated in the 1918 German spring offensives and two bombarded the French during the Second Battle of the Marne.
 One gun was found abandoned in a railway station west of Brussels in November 1918 by the Belgian Army but the seven others were evacuated to Germany before the Armistice where they were to be emplaced on coast-defense duties.
 All seven were destroyed by the Military Inter-Allied Commission of Control during 1921–1922.
 The Belgians sold their gun to the French in 1924 for experimental purposes.
 It was captured by the Germans after the French surrender in 1940 but does not appear to have been used by them.
 One gun was captured by the Australians during the battle which began on 8 August 1918.
 This gun was later presented to the city of Amiens by General Sir John Monash.
-There was also a second, smaller, gun (a 28 cm SK L/40 "Bruno") captured which now is mounted on display outside the Australian War Memorial in Canberra, Australia.
+There was also a second, smaller, gun (a 28 cm SK L/40 "Bruno") captured by 31 Battalion AIF on 8 August 1918 along the Villers-Bretonneux front, the barrel of which now is mounted on display outside the Australian War Memorial in Canberra, Australia.